-On bad days, we sometimes wonder how it’s possible to grow any vegetables at all, with a succession of critters only too keen to share in our harvest, varying in size from roe deer to aphids and all points in between – badgers, rabbits, pigeons, mice, voles, slugs, caterpillars, flea beetles and so on.
+On bad days, we sometimes wonder how it’s possible to grow any vegetables at all, with a succession of critters only too keen to share in our harvest, varying in size from roe deer to aphids and all points in between – badgers, rabbits, pigeons, mice, moles, voles, slugs, caterpillars, flea beetles and so on.
 Throw in the fungal and viral diseases and competing plant weeds too, and it’s easy to see how farming can sometimes seem like a huge struggle against nature.

-This has very often been the approach taken in agriculture – to overcome pests by waging all out war against them with guns, traps, toxins or whatever else is to hand.
+This has very often been the approach taken in agriculture – to overcome pests by waging all out war against them with herbicides and pesticides or whatever else is to hand.
 But it’s not an approach we favour (however occasionally tempting!) at Vallis Veg for quite a number of reasons.
 For example, toxins often work indiscriminately, killing beneficial creatures as well as harmful ones.
 In the longer term, their use also leads to immunity building up in the pest population, fuelling an ‘arms race’ that the farmer can never really win (this is always worth bearing in mind when people say that GM crops will overcome plant pests and diseases – in the long run, they won’t).
 And the consequences of pesticide use for human health remain, at best, uncertain.

 At Vallis Veg we therefore try to outsmart our fellow creatures with more cunning methods such as these: